 Day 13: Okonjima > Windhoek You will rise early this morning for another memorable guided activity before you return to Bush Camp for a sumptuous breakfast.
 After freshening up you will depart for Windhoek in the late morning, via the town of Okahandja, to arrive back in Windhoek in the mid afternoon.
 If time allows, you will have the option to visit the Woodcarvers Craft Market in Okahandja for some last minute curio shopping before continuing on to Windhoek.
 Upon your arrival in Windhoek you return your rental vehicle, in time for your ongoing international flight back home.

-• Self-drive journey • 12 nights' accommodation • Rental vehicle based on Toyota Landcruiser 4x4 with super cover • Meet and assist with rental car and itinerary • Some excursions and safaris as included by lodges/camps • Maps • 12 Breakfasts, 6 Lunches, 9 Dinners
+• Self-drive journey • 12 nights' accommodation • Rental vehicle based on Toyota Hilux 4x4 Double Cab with canopy (or similar) • Meet and assist with rental car and itinerary • Some excursions and safaris as included by lodges/camps • Maps • 12 Breakfasts, 6 Lunches, 9 Dinners

 Pricing (per person) $AUD

 Booking conditions Expect an average of 5 -7 hours per journey on travelling days.
 Single cost is based on travelling together with others.
 Price on application for Nov/Dec 2018 and cross-season itineraries.

 Expect an average of 5 -7 hours per journey on travelling days.
 Single cost is based on travelling together with others.
 Price on application for Nov/Dec 2018 and cross-season itineraries.